Today’s Bible reading

 More thoughts for meditation about Ignatius Loyola

-St. Ignatius Loyola was born in 1491, one of 13 children of a family of minor nobility in northern Spain.
-As a young man Ignatius Loyola was inflamed by the ideals of courtly love and knighthood and dreamed of doing great deeds.
+Ignatius Loyola was born in 1491, one of 13 children in a family of minor nobility in northern Spain.
+As a young man Ignatius was inflamed by the ideals of courtly love and knighthood and dreamed of doing great deeds.

 But in 1521 Ignatius was gravely wounded in a battle with the French.
 While recuperating, he experienced a conversion.
-Reading the lives of Jesus and the saints made Ignatius happy and aroused desires to do great things.
+Reading the lives of Jesus and the saints made Ignatius happy and aroused desires to do great things for the Lord.
 He realized that these feelings were clues to God’s direction for him.

 Over the years, Ignatius became expert in the art of spiritual direction.
-He collected his insights, prayers, and suggestions in his book the Spiritual Exercises, one of the most influential books on the spiritual life ever written.
-With a small group of friends, Ignatius Loyola founded the Society of Jesus, or the Jesuits.
+He collected his insights, prayers, and suggestions in his guide for new disciples called the Spiritual Exercises.
+His 200-page text is one of the most influential books on the spiritual life ever written.
+With a small group of friends, he founded the Society of Jesus, or the Jesuits.
 Ignatius conceived the Jesuits as “contemplatives in action.”
 This also describes the many Christians who have been touched by Ignatian spirituality.

 “Act as if everything depended on you; trust as if everything depended on God.”